Reading time: 5 minutes

 6. Your savings outside super aren’t included

 Your retirement estimate does not include any investment assets or savings you and your partner have outside super, such as an investment property, shares or term deposits.
-It also ignores any other account balances you or your partner have in other super funds.
+It also ignores any savings you or your partner have in other super funds.

 If you have significant investment assets or several super accounts, your retirement estimate could be much lower than the total amount you actually have saved for your retirement.